gridcapa/gridcapa-doc/docs/03-process-documentation/01-core-cc/overview.md

 - **Critical Network Elements (CNECs)**: TSOs define Critical Network Elements with Contingencies (CNECs), which are monitored during the capacity calculation to ensure security constraints are respected.
 These are selected based on operational experience and regular analysis.

 - **Remedial Actions**: CORE includes coordinated **preventive** and **curative** remedial actions:
-  - *Preventive*: Applied before market coupling (e.g., topological changes).
+  - *Preventive*: Implemented before real-time operations, such as topology changes are PST taps change.
-  - *Curative*: Considered for post-market, real-time operations (e.g., redispatching).
+  - *Curative*: Applied during real-time operations, in response to a contingency.
     These actions are coordinated among TSOs to increase available capacity and manage congestions.

 - **Generation Shift Keys (GLSKs)**: Each TSO provides GLSKs that define how generation or load variations are distributed in their area, helping to simulate market behavior during capacity calculation.